 The Nutcracker, as we know it, is a two-act ballet that tells the story of a girl named Clara and the magical nutcracker doll she receives as gift on Christmas Eve from her godfather, the mysterious Drosselmeier.
 Though the ballet premiered in 1892, The Nutcracker‘s roots go back much farther.
 Looking back we discover that this story has a history as varied and rich as the Land of Sweets itself!

-To find The Nutcracker’s origins, we must first travel to Germany in 1816, when author and composer E.T.
+To find The Nutcracker’s origins, we must first travel to the city of Berlin in 1816, when author and composer E.T.
 A. Hoffmann published his story, The Nutcracker and the Mouse King.
 The plot begins similar to the ballet, with a young girl (called Marie, not Clara) and her brother Fritz at a Christmas party.
 Drosselmeier gives the children a nutcracker as a gift, but it gets broken.

 Later that night, Marie goes to check on her wounded nutcracker and sees that the Christmas tree in the living room has grown to a gigantic size.
 An army of mice emerge, including the Mouse King who, in the original version, has seven heads.
 The nutcracker comes to life and leads the other toys in battle against the mice.
 Marie is swept up in the fighting and faints into a glass cabinet, injuring her arm.